undur/vermilingua-maven-plugin/README.md

 * Generate the woa's directory structure
 * Copy the compiled jar to `Contents/Resources/Java/App.jar`
 * Copy dependency jars to `Contents/Resources/Java/`.
 Structure mimics that of a maven repo
+* Copy app resources to `Contents/Resources/`
+* Copy app components to `Contents/Resources/`
-* Copy webserver-resources to `Contents/WebServerResources`
+* Copy app webserver-resources to `Contents/WebServerResources`
-* Process dependency jars to find frameworks containing `WebServerResources`.
-Copy the data from the jars to generate the content of `Contents/Frameworks/.../WebServerResources/`
+* Process dependency jars to find those containing `WebServerResources`.
+Copy those from the jars to generate the content of `Contents/Frameworks/.../WebServerResources/` for each framework
 * Generate  ClassPath.txt files *(do we really need platform dependent ones?)*
 * Generate `Info.plist`
 * Generate run scripts